virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 4. **Fairness and governance**
    Even if I exclude SES from the deployable model, broader structural bias can still appear indirectly through correlated features.

-I would also explain why I did not center the predictive pipeline on survey weights:

-- survey weights are critical for population inference
-- but this project focused on person-level predictive segmentation and stability

-### Why This
-This matters because a strong interview answer should show technical confidence **and** judgment.

-The goal is not to pretend the dataset is perfect.
-The goal is to show that I understand:

-- what the model can do
-- what it cannot do
-- and how to make decisions responsibly

 ### Why Not
-I did **not** overclaim the model as a direct premium-setting engine.

 I treated it as: